Is Abortion Ever Justified?

 3) To date, at least 14 studies have documented that 68 to 77 percent of ectopic pregnancies resolve without intervention.

 The first thing to note is that a significant majority of ectopic pregnancies are never treated, somewhere between 68–77%.
 In most of these cases, the embryo miscarries without medical intervention, and the pregnancy ends without further incident.
 If we split the difference between between 68% and 77%, we get 72.5%.
-Using the AAFP estimate that there are 3.8 maternal deaths per every 10,000 ectopic pregnancies, and assuming that all of the deaths occurred to women who received no medical intervention, we can say that there are 3.8 deaths for every 7,250 (10,000 x 72.5%) untreated ectopic pregnancies—putting the likelihood of maternal death at just .05%.
+Using the AAFP estimate that there are 3.8 maternal deaths per every 10,000 ectopic pregnancies, and assuming that all of the deaths occurred to women who received no medical intervention, we can say that there are 3.8 deaths for every 7,250 (10,000 x 72.5%) untreated ectopic pregnancies—putting the likelihood of maternal death around .05%.